-The Case Manager shall:
+The Level Director shall:

 - 1. Review the Incident Report Form and determine the parties involved. - 2.
 Request a response in writing from the other party or parties. - 3.
 Determine if there are any facts in issue, or if the general understanding of the incident accords with both parties. - 4.
-Convene a Disciplinary Panel and send the appropriate responses onto the Disciplinary Panel made up of a maximum of 3 members of the Board of Directors who will review the information provided to them by the Case Manager. - 5.
+Convene a Disciplinary Panel including a Case Manager and send the appropriate responses onto the Disciplinary Panel made up of a maximum of 3 members of the Board of Directors who will review the information provided to them by the Level Director.
+The Case Manager will now take over all communication and scheduling in this case. - 5.
 Where there are no facts in issue, the Discipline Panel may decide based on the written materials. - 6.
 Where there are facts in issue, or where it appears to be warranted in the Discipline Panel's discretion, the Case Manager will call a discipline hearing.
 This hearing may take place in person, over the phone, via teleconference or online video conferencing. - 7.
 The Disciplinary Panel has the authority to: - a.
 Provide a written reprimand which will remain on the person's file - b.
 Order the offending party to refrain from repeating the offending conduct - c.
 Require the offending party to redo Respect in Sport or another educational course - d.
 Require the offending party to apologize in writing to any affected party - e.
 Make any other requirement that has as its goal re-education or dispute resolution